 - School of Forest Resources and Environmental Science projects

 Careers in science, technology, engineering, and mathematics (STEM) are more in demand than ever.
 Michigan Tech offers a variety of STEM outreach programs to help spark the next generation of innovators and creative thinkers.

-The Mind Trekkers traveling road show revels the science behind the mystery!
+The Mind Trekkers traveling road show reveals the science behind the mystery!
 Hands-on activities allow young and old learners alike to experience STEM in new and exciting ways.
 Walk on water, make ice cream in 60 seconds, and shatter roses like glass.
 Check the schedule to see when Mind Trekkers will be in your area.